Bob Kelly 2024-10-24T19:05:16+00:00

 Bob Kelly

-Recent writing projects include Breakfast on Pluto: A New Musical for Landmark Productions and Tintown for Blue Raincoat.
-He is currently co-writing The Hare with Clare Monnelly; and a new staging of Pat McCabe’s acclaimed novel The Butcher Boy.
+Recent writing projects include The Hare with Clare Monnelly, which he also directed; Breakfast on Pluto: A New Musical for Landmark Productions and Tintown for Blue Raincoat.

 In 2021 he shared the Irish Times Theatre Award for Best Ensemble (The Travels of Johnathan Swift), and in 2012 was nominated for Best Supporting Actor (The Poor Mouth).